 Greenwich community in northwest Calgary to put live/work/play into practice

-Calgary’s “new” northwest will have a familiar face touting a popular concept starting
+Calgary’s “new” northwest will have a familiar face touting a popular concept starting this year.

 Industry veteran Melcor Development has announced pre-sales for its new community of Greenwich will start this March.
 The 16-hectare live/work/play development to be located just off Highway 1 toward Banff will see a mix of residential, retail and commercial offerings.